 As of January 2019, Jeroen has joined the Oncode Institute to further contribute to improving molecular oncology and personalised cancer care.

 Wigard Kloosterman holds a PhD in Molecular Biology (2007) from Utrecht University.
-Currently, he is an Associate Professor at the Department of Genetics at the University Medical Center Utrecht.
-He leads a cancer genomics research group (~10 researchers), with particular focus on understanding complex genomic variants and their contribution to cancer phenotypes, such as drug response.
-He focuses on bringing knowledge from cancer genome sequencing to the clinic.
+Until 2019, he was an Associate Professor at the Department of Genetics at the University Medical Center Utrecht, leading a research group in cancer genomics, with particular focus on understanding complex genomic variants and their contribution to cancer phenotypes, such as drug response.
+He contributed to bringing knowledge from cancer genomics research to the clinic.
 Furthermore, Dr Kloosterman is a leading expert in genome sequencing technology, including computational analysis, and he has contributed multiple seminal papers in this field.
-He is at the forefront in implementing third-generation nanopore sequencing technology in the research and clinical settings.
+He is at the forefront of implementing third-generation nanopore sequencing technology in research and clinical settings.
+Besides his role within Cyclomics, Dr. Kloosterman is appointed as CSO of Frame Cancer Therapeutics, an immunotherapy start-up in Amsterdam, aiming for development of personalised cancer vaccines.

 Alessio Marcozzi holds a Ph.D. in Molecular Biology (2015) from Groningen University.
 Formerly employed by the University Medical Center Utrecht as a postdoctoral scientist, he worked in the Department of Genetics under the lead of Dr. Kloosterman.
 Now, he is full-time-appointed Principal Scientist at Cyclomics.
 His current efforts are focused on the R&D and product development of new methods for sequencing-based cancer diagnostics.
 Other areas of interest and proven expertise are in vitro evolution, genetic engineering, and Python programming.